 • contribute their particular talents to the work of the group;

 • use all of the designated texts to provide the framework for developing the goals of the class;

 • receive "direct teaching" - explanation by an instructor of a linguistic point - as opposed to "teacher-fronted" classes;

-• define the forms feedback will take and how it is shared by instructors and students to promote active monitoring of the language behavior in the classroom and appropriate comment upon it;
+• define the forms that feedback will take and how it is shared by instructors and students to promote active monitoring of the language behavior in the classroom and appropriately comment upon it;

 • emphasize effective communication, eliminating editorial error-correction and unhelpful interruptions;